jaytaph/RateLimitBundle/README.md

 [![Latest Stable Version](https://poser.pugx.org/noxlogic/ratelimit-bundle/v/stable.svg)](https://packagist.org/packages/noxlogic/ratelimit-bundle) [![Total Downloads](https://poser.pugx.org/noxlogic/ratelimit-bundle/downloads.svg)](https://packagist.org/packages/noxlogic/ratelimit-bundle) [![Latest Unstable Version](https://poser.pugx.org/noxlogic/ratelimit-bundle/v/unstable.svg)](https://packagist.org/packages/noxlogic/ratelimit-bundle) [![License](https://poser.pugx.org/noxlogic/ratelimit-bundle/license.svg)](https://packagist.org/packages/noxlogic/ratelimit-bundle)

-This bundle provides enables the `@RateLimit` annotation which allows you to limit the number of connections to actions.
+This bundle provides enables the `#[RateLimit()]` attribute which allows you to limit the number of connections to actions.
 This is mostly useful in APIs.

 The bundle is prepared to work by default in cooperation with the `FOSOAuthServerBundle`.
 It contains a listener that adds the OAuth token to the cache-key.
 However, you can create your own key generator to allow custom rate limiting based on the request.
 See *Create a custom key generator* below.